Kavitha S. Dalal, Pharm.D. - Pharmacy Residency Program Director

 Jim Anderson, B.S.
 Pharm., Pharm.D.

-Jim joined the pharmacy team in 1997 as a pharmacy student, transitioned into a staff pharmacist upon graduation from the Philadelphia College of Pharmacy in 2000 and currently works as manager of operations.
+Jim joined the pharmacy team in 1997 as a pharmacy student, transitioned into a staff pharmacist upon graduation from the Philadelphia College of Pharmacy in 2000 and currently is the Director of Pharmacy at Virtua Mount Holly Hospital.
 Jim received his Doctorate in Pharmacy from the Massachusetts College of Pharmacy (summer 2014).
 Jim has served as a Soarian super-user, RX user group member, and assisted with numerous technology-based upgrades.
 His work interests include technology enhancement, Critical Care, and serving as a training resource within the department.
 Outside of work, Jim enjoys blueberry farming with his family and friends.

 Benson Aningalan, Pharm.D., BCPS